jondaiello/jondaiello-com/README.md

 # JonDaiello.com
 This is the repository for my personal site.
-I'm redesigning and rebuilding my site with the following goals:
+I'm redesigning and rebuilding my site from the ground up.

+"Why?", you ask?
+Well, here are a list of goals for my new site:

+1. Improve performance
+2. Improve accessibility
+3. Level challenge myself, extend my skillset and learn new stuff
+4. Leave jQuery behind...
-1. Continuously improve it through design and development
+5. Continuously improve it through design and development
-2. Learn new things through the process
-3. Improve performance
-4. Improve accessibility

-This is the purpose of the redesign.
+These are the purpose of the redesign.